 Your new power bank is now ready to be used!
 Simply plug in your device and enjoy.

 Check out how power banks are made in this video!

 And there you have it!
 The simple process allows large quantities of power banks to be made at once for a lower cost.
 You now know how your power bank came to be one of your most important tech accessories.

 What Is the Lifetime of a Power Bank?

-The average working life of a power bank is between 200 to 1000 cycles.
-A cycle is one charge and one use to charge a device, either partially or fully.
+The average working life of a power bank is between 200 and 1000 cycles.
+A cycle is one charge of the device, either partially or fully.
 The average lithium-ion battery inside power banks will start to lose their capacity after so many charging cycles.
 Larger power banks require less charging cycles, so they will last longer than smaller power banks.

 There is no guarantee to how long your power bank will last, but reducing how often you use your power bank can make it last longer.